Ereja/Netflix-Clone/README.md

 A clone of Netflix landing page created using HTML, CSS and JavaScript.
 The page is fully responsive.
-Contains a accordion menu style FAQ section, made functional with JavaScript.
+Contains an accordion menu style FAQ section, made functional with JavaScript.